 The American Chemical Society is governed by elected national officers, a 16-member board of directors, and a nearly 500-member council.
 Other volunteers hold office and guide the Society’s 189 local sections, established in all 50 states, the District of Columbia, Puerto Rico, and abroad.
 Volunteers also work in the 32 divisions of the ACS that serve the principal areas of chemical sciences and technology and associated fields.
 The Society’s national offices in Washington, DC employ about 500 people, and the Columbus, Ohio office, which produces Chemical Abstracts and provides related services, employs a separate staff of 1,400 people.

-Because of its size (about 2800 members), the Santa Clara Valley Section has seven Councilors and seven Alternate Councilors.
+Because of its size (about 2800 members), the Silicon Valley Section has seven Councilors and seven Alternate Councilors.
 Every local section has at least one Councilor.
 Divisions also have Councilors distributed so that Division Councilors constitute one-fourth of the ACS Council.